 If your application requires that the load balancer handles cookie insertion then you need to use the SNAT configuration (HAProxy).
 This also has the advantage of a one-arm configuration and does not require any changes to the application servers.
 However, as the load balancer is acting as a full proxy it doesn't have the same raw throughput as the routing based methods.
-Please refer to sections E & G for configuration of SSL termination or cookie insertion.
+Please refer to sections D, E & G in the administration manual for configuration of SSL termination or cookie insertion.

-If your application doesn't maintain its own state information then you may need to use cookie insertion, please refer to the full administration manual for configuration details.
+If your application doesn't maintain its own state information then you may need to use cookie insertion, please refer to the full administration manual for configuration details